Bait (2000 film)

-Bait is a 2000 action comedy film starring Jamie Foxx and David Morse.
+Bait is a 2000 American action comedy film starring Jamie Foxx and David Morse.
 It was directed by Antoine Fuqua.
 The film was a huge financial failure, costing Warner Bros. $51 million but only grossing approximately $15 million.

+In the film, a petty thief shares a prison cell with a man who stole millions in gold from the Federal Reserve.
+The robber dies of natural causes, leaving behind a cryptic message concerning the location of his loot.
+The authorities decide to release his cellmate, to use him as bait against the deceased's dangerous former partner.
+The partner blackmails the thief to take him to the hidden gold, holding the thief's girlfriend as a hostage.

 Plot

 When fast talking, petty thief and hustler Alvin Sanders gets arrested for stealing prawns, the worst of his problems would seem to be going to jail.
-Unfortunately, he ends up sharing a cell with John Delano Jaster, a guy who, while stealing $42 million in gold from the Federal Reserve, double-crossed his partner, Bristol, after he murdered two bound and gagged guards during the gold heist.
+Unfortunately, he ends up sharing a cell with John Delano Jaster, who, while stealing $42 million in gold from the Federal Reserve, double-crossed his partner, Bristol, after Bristol murdered two bound and gagged guards during the gold heist.
 Bristol, who is the mastermind of the heist, is shown to be a dangerous man, with a knack for computers, a long memory, and who will go to any lengths to find where Jaster hid the gold, including killing others.
 While being interrogated by hardball Treasury Agent Edgar Clenteen, the double-crosser dies from heart failure.

 All the feds have are an incomprehensible message that Jaster gave to Alvin to deliver to his wife, who is dead unbeknownst to him, having been killed by Bristol ("Tell her she should go to the Bronx Zoo.
 Tell her 'There's no place like home'."), so they decide to release him and use him as bait to catch Bristol by secretly implanting a combination tracking device and electronic bug into Alvin's jaw.
 From that moment on, a surveillance team can follow Alvin's every move and hear his every word.
-Unfortunately, Alvin has a talent for getting into trouble especially with his criminal younger brother Stevie —which means that the feds have to become his guardian angels so that he can serve his purpose.
-Sure enough, Bristol is hot on Alvin’s trail, using his computer expertise to discover that Alvin was jailed alongside Jaster and managing to gain more information from him through a phony telephone call.
+Unfortunately, Alvin has a talent for getting into trouble, especially with his criminal younger brother Stevie —which means that the feds have to become his guardian angels so that he can serve his purpose.
+Sure enough, Bristol is hot on Alvin's trail, using his computer expertise to discover that Alvin was jailed alongside Jaster and managing to gain more information from him through a phony telephone call.